 You're having a party at your house.
 The guests were supposed to bring some food or drink for everyone to share.
 One of your friends came without anything.
-He’s apologizing for not bringing anything, but you don’t want him to worry.
-You say:
+He's apologizing for not bringing anything, but you don't want him to worry and so you say this.

 Hey, don't sweat it.

 People (especially men) sometimes say "Hey" before they respond to what someone has said.
 For example:

 A: You're one of the smartest people I know.

 B: Hey, I appreciate that.
 I don't know if it's necessarily true, but it's nice of you to say.

 A: Well listen, I have to get going.
 I've got a meeting in a few minutes.

 B: Hey, I understand.